10 Steps to Prepare for Full-Time RV Living for Beginners

 If you are new to RVing, or even if you’ve done some RV camping, you’ll still need to do extensive research.

 To determine the answer to the above questions, you’ll need to establish how you want to travel and camp.
+Below are three different types of camping styles, but lots of RVers do a combination of these.

 2. Start to Downsize for RV Living

-Downsizing your stuff is one of the larger challenges of moving to a life on the road.
+Downsizing your stuff is one of the biggest challenges of moving to a life on the road.
 Depending on your current living situation, it could even be your most significant roadblock to RV living full-time.

 With the right attitude, organization, and a lot of motivation – you can downsize from your home to an RV.
 Here are a few things to help you get started when the process might seem overwhelming.